 Glacier Basin Campground Overview

 The park offers some unforgettable scenic driving routes, including Trail Ridge Road and Old Fall River Road.
-Trail Ridge Road reaches 12,183' above sea level and is America's highest continuous highway.
+Trail Ridge Road reaches 12,183 feet (3715 m) above sea level and is America's highest continuous highway.
 It climbs above the park's evergreen forests to its windswept alpine tundra, where visitors enjoy sweeping panoramic views of the surrounding peaks and valleys.

 Driving along the historic Old Fall River Road is like motoring through an earlier era.
-Constructed in 1920, this steep, one-way, uphill, gravel road punctuated by switchbacks, quietly leads travelers from Horseshoe Park through the park's wilderness to Fall River Pass, 11796' above sea level.
+Constructed in 1920, this steep, one-way, uphill, gravel road punctuated by switchbacks, quietly leads travelers from Horseshoe Park through the park's wilderness to Fall River Pass, 11,796 feet (3595 m) above sea level.

 Several visitor centers are within the park, offering ranger-led activities, education and history about the park, and seasonal nighttime programs.

 Glacier Basin Campground contains several group and family tent-only sites, as well as RV sites without hookups.
 Each campsite is equipped with a picnic table, fire ring with grate and tent pad of various sizes.
 Roads and parking spurs are paved.
 Flush toilets and drinking water are provided.

 Rocky Mountain National Park's free shuttle bus stops in the campground, which is also across the street from Park & Ride, the park's main shuttle system hub.
 The shuttle system provides access to many park trailheads throughout the Bear Lake corridor and to the town of Estes Park.

 Due to a pine beetle epidemic, all the trees in the C Loop, D Loop and the Group Loop have been removed, leaving little to no shade in these areas.
 However, the tree removal has opened up beautiful views of the mountains.